university of manitoba - 2019 rebrand

 After seven years of the same brand, and a whole heck of a lot of change internally, UM felt it was time for a new voice to carry their institution forward.
 We consulted over 7, 000 community members – students, faculty, parents, alumni, donors, Indigenous leaders and more – over the span of 11 months to help us shape our creative development.
 Sure, the pressure was on.
 But we proudly delivered.

-From a conceptual standpoint, the new brand is rooted in personal appeal.
+From a conceptual standpoint, the new brand is rooted in modern appeal.
 It invites our audience to bring their wildest dreams, ideals and potential to UM and collide with the great people, places and opportunities they meet.
 The new tone of voice is welcoming and positive, yet challenges our audience to believe in themselves and boasts a strong tagline as the final, empowering phrase they read: What inspires you can change everything.

 The first iteration of the newly-developed brand was recognized with a Circle of Excellence Award by the Council for Advancement and Support of Education.
 I helped lead the team in concept development and was the primary copywriter on the account.